A Guide to Natural Organic Reduction (NOR)

 How long does it take for the process to reduce the body?

-Under these controlled conditions, the human body should pass through decomposition in about 4-6 weeks.
+Under these controlled conditions, the human body should undergo decomposition in about 4-6 weeks.
 The resulting ‘soil’ can be returned to the family or to a conservation entity.
-(The resulting soil will be very nutrient-rich and make excellent fertilizer.)
+(It will be very nutrient-rich and make excellent fertilizer.)

 How ‘green’ or eco-friendly is human composting?